Dedini91/WaveSpectra/README.md

    4. Create train/validation/test split, taking equal # samples from each cluster, store in ***data/processed/***
    5. Calculate mean & std. dev. of training data

-> Use "get_data.ipynb" to retrieve data and save spectrograms

 Run the preprocessing script to obtain the following directory tree **(ensure .NETCDF files are in the correct location before executing):**

 ```